DanielVargas13/web-science-for-front-end-engineers/chapter1.md

-# The History of User Interfaces
+# A conceptual overview of the web

 According to w3.org, the initial purposes of the web was to share academic journals between researchers in a remote fashion.
 In other words, the web was built to enable information to be shared between people independent of their geographical location.
+Tim Berners-Lee developed a protocol to handle this use case; this protocol was called HTTP.
+This enabled two remote computers to connect with each other via the underlying technologies which power HTTP, namely TCP and IP.
+TCP (Transmission Control Protocol) handled the actual transmission of data between computers and IP (Internet Protocol) provided a distinct address which the data could be sent.